Stochastic and Mini-batch Gradient Descent

 plt.show()

-Stochastic gradients computed on larger mini-batches have smaller variance:
+Gradients computed on larger mini-batches have smaller variance:

 The mini-batch size $s$ is a hyper-parameter that needs to be set.

-The main advantages of SGD:
+The main advantages of MGD:

 LR = 0.05